 The Goldfinch’s song is distinctive and highly appealing.
-However, its bird song was also one of the reasons the species had previously declined, with widespread trapping taking place for the caged bird industry.
+However, its song was also one of the reasons the Goldfinch had previously declined, with widespread trapping taking place for the caged bird industry.
 Thankfully this practice has long been illegal, and indeed it was one of the RSPB’s earliest campaigns which led to this happening.

 What sound does a Goldfinch make?